muchimi/JoystickGremlinEx/README.md

 Please visit the [Discord](https://discord.gg/pNadcReth9) server for discussion, tips and development information.

 # Change log
+### (m76T110)
+- New: Play Sound: ability to select the playback device (defaults to the Windows default device) (feature request)
+- New: Play Sound: ctrl-click on the "default" button will reset all audio output devices on all play sound actions in the profile.
+- Fix: Input Viewer: restored updates to axes optimized out in 109 (so optimized the feature was inadvertently removed).
+- Fix: Input Viewer: blank selection default left panel size maximums.
+- Fix: Input Viewer: added workaround for QT C++ garbage collection.
+- Fix: Gated Axis: resolved an issue with QT timers and the slider tooltips causing a C++ crash.
+- Documentation updates (play sound)

 ### (m76T109C)
 - Fix: Input Viewer: state size change causes an exception due to refactor call missed.